drewbanas/jcloxcs/readme.md

 * Donâ€™t type the square brackets.

 ## Major changes:
-* The clox compiler takes in list of statements just like the jlox interpreter.
+* The clox compiler takes in a list of statements just like the jlox interpreter.
 It then uses the visitor pattern to emit bytecode as it walks the parse tree.
 * The parser from jlox is modified to use a Pratt parser for expressions, similar to how it is done in clox.
-* The interpreter can be chosen between the clox (default) and jlox (-j command line switch).
+* The interpreter can be chosen between the clox (default) and jlox (__-j__ command line switch).

 ## Name spaces and file naming
 * __namespace lox, lox*.cs__: code shared by both jlox and clox.
 This includes the parser and some enum types that are now shared.